meteor/meteor/packages/accounts-ui/README.md

 do not have to be manually placed in HTML: they are automatically activated when the URLs are loaded.

-See the Meteor Accounts project page for more info: XXX link
+See the Meteor Accounts [project page](https://www.meteor.com/accounts) for more info.